 Recent research projects include:

 The Roman object revolution.
-Objectscapes, mass consumption and intra-cultural connectivity in northwest Europe
+Objectscapes and intra-cultural connectivity in northwest Europe

-This project aims to explore the circulation of ideas, people and material culture in northwest Europe in the period traditionally associated with Roman imperial expansion and consolidation (c.
+This project, which is funded by a Loeb Classical Library Foundation Fellowship, aims to explore the circulation of ideas, people and material culture in northwest Europe in the period traditionally associated with Roman imperial expansion and consolidation (c.
 100 BC - AD 100).
 Drawing upon concepts of globalisation and connectivity, this study seeks to examine the myriad of cultural networks that connected communities in Britannia, Gallia Belgica and Germania Inferior, and the role of circulating material culture in constituting new objectscapes and fostering degrees of shared practice between a range of communities.
 While the importance of military supply networks has been flagged in the past, the continued role of pre-Roman cultural connections across provincial boundaries is less clear, as is the motivation for the selective appropriation of 'military-style' patterns of consumption and display among civilian communities.

 Materialising Roman Histories (with Astrid Van Oyen, Cornell University)